 With the holidays fast approaching, extra seasonal cooking is in the near future.
-According to the USDA, Americans spend an average of 128 minutes in meal preparation and clean-up during Thanksgiving, compared to the average 34 minutes of meal prep time on non-holiday weekends.
 By organizing your kitchen and pantry now, you can free up more time to spend with loved ones.

 Make your kitchen and pantry work together.

 As the trend for open living spaces becomes more popular, the pantry should be thought of as an extension of the kitchen.
-To keep counters less cluttered and clean, pantries can be used to store more than just food.
+Consider storing anything kitchen-related in the pantry, not just food.

 Rethink what you store.